johnwesleyquintero/wesai-np/README.md

 ### Core System & Organization
 - **Secure & Private Cloud Sync:** All data is stored securely in your own Supabase backend and protected by granular security policies.
 Real-time, authenticated subscriptions keep all your devices perfectly in sync.
 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
-- **Immersive Onboarding Experience:** Instead of a static checklist, new users can explore a pre-populated demo workspace.
-These curated notes immersively guide them through core features, teaching the app with its own functionality.
+- **Interactive Onboarding Experience:** New users are guided by an interactive checklist and contextual coach marks that highlight key features.
+This is paired with a pre-populated demo workspace, allowing users to learn the app by using it from the very first moment.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
 Drop files directly onto folders to import them.
 - **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting, a live preview mode, and support for tables, images, embedded YouTube/Vimeo videos, callout blocks, and auto-pairing of brackets and quotes for a smoother writing flow.
 - **Automatic Titling:** If you leave a note untitled, its title will be automatically generated from the first line of content when you move on.